-Being a frequent diner at my local Japanese restaurant, I thought I had a fairly good grasp on Japanese cuisine.
-But it wasn’t until I had the opportunity to travel to Okinawa, Japan’s southernmost prefecture, that my eyes were finally opened to the diversity of cuisine on offer.
-I’d barely scratched the surface.
+As a frequent diner at my local Japanese restaurant, I thought I had a pretty good grasp of the country’s cuisine.
+But, when I had the chance to visit Japan’s southernmost prefecture, the stunning islands of Okinawa, I soon realised I’d barely scratched the surface.

-Sata andagi is a sweet deep-friend bun made from flour, sugar and eggs.
-Golden brown on the outside and soft and fluffy on the inside, the texture is quite similar to a doughnut.
+Sata andagi is a sweetc deep-friend bun made from flour, sugar and eggs.
+Golden brown on the outside, soft and fluffy on the inside, the texture is similar to that of a doughnut.
 Native to Okinawa, sata andagi is prepared using a mix of Japanese and Chinese techniques.

 Longevity Meal at Emi no Mise

 For the adventurous, a visit to ‘Emi no Mise’ in Ogimi Village is an absolute must.
 Like a crash course in Okinawan cuisine, their Longevity Meal features 14 mouth-watering dishes such as homemade golden noodles with skiikwasaa, purple sweet potato dumpling, bamboo shoots in soy broth, tempura with shrimp and fennel, and champuru (stir-fry) made with green papaya.

 If there’s one bit of advice I can give anyone thinking of going to Okinawa, or the rest of Japan for that matter, it’s to be adventurous.
 There are so many wonderful dishes that are very, very different to what we have here in Australia, so the best thing you can do is go with an open mind and be willing to try whatever is served.

 Sata andagi is where it’s at.
 So wonderful, and there are a few places in our area (Seattle) that serve it or something similar.

 I haven’t seen it for sale anywhere in Oz.
 Might need to look up the recipe if I’m going to get my next sata andagi fix.